Antimicrobial Susceptibility, Aerobic Bacteria, MIC

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible dose dependent, intermediate, or resistant according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.
+Results are reported as minimum inhibitory concentration (MIC) in mcg/mL and as susceptible, susceptible-dose dependent, intermediate, resistant, or nonsusceptible according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.

 The "susceptible" category implies that isolates are inhibited by the usually achievable concentrations of antimicrobial agent when the dosage recommended to treat the site of infection is used.